Dealing with Wet and Warped Plywood

 Bent plywood, Kevin Saff

-Using slightly cupped or bowed plywood generally isn’t a problem for larger and less delicate applications where the plywood will have time to equilibrate or slight imperfections aren’t detrimental to the overall project.
-For smaller projects that require the use of smaller pieces of plywood that have cupped, warped or bowed… the best advice would be to restore them to their naturally flat state or consider using pieces that already are flat and straight.
+Using slightly cupped or bowed plywood generally isn’t a problem for larger and less delicate applications where the plywood will have time to equilibrate, or slight imperfections aren’t detrimental to the overall project.
+For smaller projects that require the use of smaller pieces of plywood that have cupped, warped, or bowed… the best advice would be to restore them to their naturally flat state or consider using pieces that are already flat and straight.